Rosefae/webnovel-template/README.md

 Using Liquid for the layout just because the markdown is pre-processed with Liquid by default anyway.

+## todo

+Javascript to make menu behave as expected with keyboard controls Test accessibility
+Javascript to enable dark mode.

 ## scripts

 `serve`: Runs `eleventy --serve`.
 Compiles templates in `src` into `dist`, as well as copying over `_assets` and `_scripts` as-is.
 Also watches and serves the site to `localhost:8080`.